 Effective ways to fast

 If you have never fasted before, and would like to experience a fast, please have no fear.
-Fasting should be gentle and nurturing and can range from a one day fast to longer durations such as a week.
+Fasting should be gentle and nurturing and can range from a 12-16 hour window overnight, a one day fast or to longer durations such as a week.
 More rigorous fasts such as a water-only fast should only be done by those who have experience with fasting and detoxification.
-A gentle fast is great way to start - without even having to go hungry.
+A gentle fast is great way to start – without even having to go hungry.
 Here are some ideas to get you started:

 Fasting is a message to your body that you are embarking on a new beginning, flushing out the old and bringing in the new.
 Make a commitment for change!
 Fasting is the perfect way to introduce new healthy habits and foods into your life.
 It can give you that jump-start, boost clarity, and clear your body towards shifting things in a positive direction.

-Make a resolution to give your digestive system a break once in awhile.
-What better resolution to start the New Year?
+It’s great to give your digestive system a break once in awhile.
+Let us know how you do.